Conflicts of Interest in Research/Sponsored Programs

 - Business activities including managerial positions with domestic or foreign entities, whether or not remuneration is received

-A. Investigators are required to disclose, in accordance with the procedures set forth in Section IV–B below, the following:
+A. Investigators, Key Personnel, and Integral Staff Members on grants are required to disclose, in accordance with the procedures set forth in Section IV–B below, the following:

 - Any Significant Financial Interest.